regularjs/guide/en/syntax/README.md

           ng-show="project.$remove" class="btn btn-danger">Delete</button>
   ```

-  But string-based template have own parsing phase, they can extract the information from parsed AST, and then put the rendering part to the document. so if the dom above is rendered by regular, the result will be:
+  But string-based template have own pasing phase, they can extract the information from parsed AST, and then put the rendering part to the document. so if the dom above is rendered by regular, the result will be:

   ```html
   <button class="btn btn-primary">Save</button>